maxhvesser/twemoji-icons-android/README.md

 ### Current version

-The latest version of twemoji-icons-android is `0.1.7` and this is marked currenrtly as pre-release and should be considered as such.
+The latest version of twemoji-icons-android is `0.1.7`.

 ### Gradle